ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 **Useful network concept**

-To strengthen your network knowledge within the OVHcloud universe, please visit: <https://www.ovhcloud.com/en-gb/network/>.
+To strengthen your network knowledge within the OVHcloud universe, please visit [our dedicated page](/links/network/network).

 If you require training or technical support to implement our solutions, please contact your sales representative or click [this link](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.